luissitoe/luissitoe/README.md

 Hello, I'm Luís, a passionate software development student with a keen interest in front-end development.
 Currently, I'm dedicated to completing my degree in software development while immersing myself in the exciting world of React

+## Background

+- 👨‍🎓 I'm a software development student on a quest for knowledge and excellence.
+- 💻 My primary focus is on front-end development, where I enjoy creating beautiful and interactive user interfaces.
+- 🎓 I'm currently pursuing my degree in software development, working hard to build a strong foundation in computer science and software engineering.
+- 🌱 I'm actively learning React to keep up with the latest technologies in the ever-evolving field of web development.

 ### Youtube Channel

 - [Designedbyluis](https://www.youtube.com/channel/@designedbyluis)